Netherthorpe, Sheffield: Significant buildings

-Netherthorpe has only three 19th century buildings two of them are grade II listed, being St Stephen's Church and Netherthorpe Primary School.
-St Stephen's Church on Fawcett Street was constructed in 1856 by the architects Flock ton & Son.
+Netherthorpe has three 19th century buildings two of them are grade II listed, being St Stephen's Church and Netherthorpe Primary School.
+St Stephen's Church on Fawcett Street was constructed in 1856 by the architects Flockton & Son.
 In the 1950s, the large church was considered to be too large for the shrinking congregation and a dividing wall was built to create a smaller worship area and a community hall for use by the general public.
 Netherthorpe Primary School on Netherthorpe Street was built in 1873 by Innocent and Brown and takes children between the ages of three and eleven.
 The school has a modern sports hall on Dover Street.
 The other school in the area is the Bethany School on Finlay Street which takes pupils between the ages of four and 16.
 It is a Christian Family School which has been based in Netherthorpe since 2001.
 However, the building dates from 1860 when it opened as the St Stephen's Primary School.
 It stood vacant for a time before been taken over by the Bethany School.

 Modern developments

 One of the most significant contemporary developments in Netherthorpe has been the creation of the Sheffield Supertram light rail transport system in 1995 which has given the suburb excellent transport links as it stands on both the blue and yellow routes.
 The suburb has its own station on Netherthorpe Road which is on the central reservation of the dual carriageway and access is by a subway, which is limited by chicane barriers.
 A signed cycle route passes through the underpass, though the barriers prevent this being used by cycles or mobility aids which are not able to negotiate the barriers.
-Netherthorpe's close proximity to Sheffield University has always meant that the suburb has had a large concentration of students living within it.
+Netherthorpe's close proximity to the University of Sheffield has always meant that the suburb has had a large concentration of students.
 In 2009, the Opal 3 complex was built on Hoyle Street with accommodation for 992 students with leisure facilities and disabled access.
-Located within Opel 3 is the English Language Teaching Centre which is part of Sheffield University and helps students who are having problems with the English language.
+Located within Opel 3 is the English Language Teaching Centre, part of Sheffield University.